EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 RStudio Server is configured with your web proxy environment variables so you can install packages from CRAN when using RStudio Server.
 It is recommended that you install R packages into `/mnt/rstudio_host` so that you can reuse these the next time you run the app on the same back-end.

 There are a number of ways you can use such a directory within RStudio Server.
-One examples is as follows.
+One example is as follows.
 R and RStudio Server resources online may suggest others.

 ### Install packages within `/mnt/rstudio_host`